microsoft/WPF-Samples/Input and Commands/KeyStrokeCounter/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Count the Key Strokes of a Specific Key Sample"
+description: "This example describes how to detect when a specific key is pressed."
+---
 # Count the Key Strokes of a Specific Key Sample
 This example describes how to detect when a specific key is pressed.